Ed is listed in Best Lawyers in America® for Trusts and Estates.

 Ed is a member of the Tennessee Probate Study Group, a joint ACTEC and Tennessee Bar Committee responsible for reviewing and drafting proposed state laws regarding estates, trusts, property, and inheritance, including related tax laws.

-Ed is on the board of the Knoxville Estate Planning Council and is currently serving as its Vice President.
+Ed is on the board of the Knoxville Estate Planning Council and is currently serving as its President.

 In 2012, Ed began authoring a regular column on estate planning, called “Where There’s A Will,” in the Tennessee Bar Journal.